Last Updated: 27.08.2017

 You need a solid foundation to keep your body stable throughout the movement.

-In order to have a stable base for your most important exercises (e.g. deadlifts, squats, bench presses, bent over rows and overhead presses) you need proper footwear.
+To have a stable base for your most important exercises, you need proper footwear.

-If you are serious about strength training and bodybuilding, investing some money in a good pair of lifting or olympic shoes is a great move to make.
-If you want to read more about why weightlifting shoes are an important part of your training, you can read this article.
+If you are serious about strength training, investing some money in a good pair of lifting or olympic shoes is a great move to make.

 7.Rest And Recover

-Training multiple days a week, every week for months on end can (and will) drain you both physically and mentally.
-And if your workouts have been feeling sluggish and your warm-up sets feel like you are trying to bench press a piano lately, maybe it’s time to give yourself a break.
+Training many days a week, every week for months on end will drain you.
+And if your workouts have been feeling sluggish and your warm-up sets feel like you are trying to bench press a piano, it’s time to give yourself a break.

 Taking a deload week every 8-12 weeks is something everyone should plan out in their programs.